 If you’re fortunate enough to have a family member or close friend who is giving you funds to put towards a down payment, congratulations.
 But in this scenario, a gift letter can be an important part of validating money given to you for the down payment or closing costs on a home.

-Ten percent of recent homebuyers received gift funds to help with the purchase of a home, according to a 2021 National Association of Realtors® (NAR) survey.
-For younger homebuyers, that number jumped to 23%.
+Approximately 22% of first-time homebuyers received gift funds to help with the purchase of a home, according to a 2022 National Association of Realtors® (NAR) survey.

 What Is a Gift Letter?

 A mortgage gift letter is a legal document whose primary purpose is to state that down payment funds given to the borrower are not expected to be repaid.
 The lender wants to ensure that the borrower is not taking on more debt to help finance the mortgage, even if it is money from family or friends.
 The letter is required to pass underwriting.